 Every neighborhood deserves a restaurant that suits it as well as The Heights suits near west Madison.

 Underground Food Collective spent two years developing this bright little spot, open since Oct.
-23 in a former coffeehouse on Allen St. near West High School.
+23 in a former coffeehouse on Allen Street near West High School.

 If locals step down from The Heights with their pockets a little lighter, everything is designed so they hardly feel it.

 In fact, nothing about The Heights is heavy or dark, even as sleet-snow swirls outside the big front windows.
 As a casual counter-service restaurant, the vibe is somehow serene, with a minimalist look one friend aptly described as “like walking into a Kinfolk photo shoot.”

 The Heights dining area seats about three dozen people for breakfast, lunch and (early) dinner.
 Brunch on weekends could include a bagel or quiche (and if you’re doing it right, sparkling wine).

 There’s also a full espresso bar, featuring in part a not-too-sweet mocha ($6) made with William Marx’s bittersweet cocoa.
 This tastes like hot chocolate for adults.
 I highly recommend it the next time it snows.

 Chef Allie Christian and Underground co-founder Jonny Hunter have built a cold weather menu out of root vegetables (carrots, squash, celery root), fresh eggs from a farm in Mineral Point, mushrooms, grains and bold sauces.